rept0id/sql-wizardy/coordinates/distance/README.md

 Characteristics:

 - more calculations, more computing power needed
-- more accurate - good for small distances
+- more accurate - good for small distances, bad for huge

 #### Spherical Law of Cosines